felofsson/horace-coding-test-fredrik/README.md

 4. The user wants to be able to get back the *top N values from the keyPhrases field* for the documents matching the query, so he or she can make a word cloud.

+# Implementation and result
+A Restful API has been implemented in Python, using Flask API and a Python module for Elastic search.

+*Results*:
+- [x] Requirement 1
+- [x] Requirement 2 (partially)
+- [x] Requirement 3

-Requirement 1 and 3 have been fullfilled.
-Requirement 3 is partially fulfilled.
+Requirement 4 has not been fulfilled.

 # Installation
 1. Install and configure the Docker container according to the orginal project
 2. Clone/download this project
 3. Install its dependencies found in requirements.txt (perferably in a virtual environment)
+4. Start the Flask application by running ```restapi.py```
 4. Run test.py to evaluate.

 # Usage
-The RESTapi has one end-point:
+This REST api has one end-point:
 ```localhost:5002/search```, hereby shortend ```/search```

 With parameters